lxztju/leetcode-algorithm/README.md

 add Shortest_Distance_to_a_Character.py 2019.09.11

-add Small_Subsequence_of_Distinct_characters.py 2019.09.12

 add Sum_of_Root_To_Leaf_Binary_Numbers.py 2019.09.14

-add lengthOfLongestSubstring.py  2019.09.24

 add romanToInt.py 2019.09.25

 add longestCommonPrefix.py 2019.09.26

 add isValid.py 2019.09.26

+add longestUnivaluePath.py 2019.10.08

+add mySqrt.py 2019.10.10

+## The directory of medium is  the solutions for medium problems

+add lengthOfLongestSubstring.py  2019.09.24

+add Small_Subsequence_of_Distinct_characters.py 2019.09.12

+## The directory of hard is  the solutions for hard problems

+## The directory of algorithm stored algorithm
+add binary_search.py 2019.10.10